 Shaolin Training: Living like a Shaolin Monk – by Fabio Zambelli

+Definition of Art.
 Art is to me synonymous of “infinite practice for the attainment of perfection”.
 Applied to Martial Arts, this term actualizes into harsh, never ending, and sometimes mentally unacceptable workouts.
 In this regard I will bring my personal experience of monastery-like lifestyle that I decided to embrace since 2006, when I travelled to a Shaolin Academy in China for the first time in my life.

+Why going through such experience?
 It’s extremely important to specify that the reason why I decided to have such a journey was because I needed a direct experience with Shaolin Martial Arts, in order to offer my Students a type of training that could be as close as possible to the one that Shaolin Monks do.
 In the end, I think it’s not real Martial Arts if you don’t go to the roots of the source you are studying: in my case it was Shaolin Kungfu, but I am sure that you would travel to Japan if you are a Karate Practitioner.
 Same criteria applies to other styles.

 Living like a Monk